fbb-git/yodl/yodl/README.txt

 4: COMMENTS

-Yodl is a long way from finished and polished.
-We do appre- ciate criticism, comments, bugreports, patches, etc.
+We do appreciate criticism, comments, bugreports, patches, etc.

 Please send your e-mail to the Debian maintainer or to the
 author: Frank B. Brokken (f.b.brokken@rug.nl)